dnizzolo/ski/README.md

   term.
 * `combinator` - class for a combinator in combinatory logic.
 * `combinator-p` - check if an object is a combinator.
-* `combinator-name` - get the name of a combinator.
-* `combinator-arity` - return the number of "arguments" a combinator takes.
+* `arity` - return the number of "arguments" a term takes.
 * `make-combinator-variable` - make a variable for combinatory logic.
 * `combinator-application-p` - check if an object is an application in combinatory logic.